A Kenyan girl and boy smiling

 What is this year’s World Children’s Day theme?

-Every year, a theme is decided for UNICEF World Children’s Day (marked on 20 November) to help focus the efforts of the day and campaigns.
-On 20 November 2023, the theme was “For every child, every right".
-The theme aimed to recognise children's rights and to demand action to protect and prioritise the rights of every child.
+Every year, a theme is decided for UNICEF World Children’s Day to help focus the efforts of the day and campaigns.
+In 2024, the theme was “Listen to our future".
+The theme aimed to showcase that listening to children allows them to fulfil their right to self-expression, understand their ideas and include their priorities in global actions.

 11-month-old girl from Cambodia being held by her mother